choojs/choo-website/content/reference/stores.md

 5. We'll need to store two values: the username, and whether or not we're logged in.
 6. When `user:login` is called, we set the username and set us as logged in.
-7. When `usser:logout` is called, we reset all values and log us back out.
+7. When `user:logout` is called, we reset all values and log us back out.

 ## Hardening event emitters
 Choo's event emitter is modeled after Node.js's `require('events')`.
 This is